-Exemplar is open to DHS employees GS-11 through GS-15 whom work in the science, technology, engineering, and mathematics (STEM) fields at the National Protection and Programs Directorate and Science and Technology Directorate, and whom are considered to be exceptional employees expected to assume increased science and technology and cybersecurity responsibilities in the future.
+Exemplar is open to DHS employees GS-11 through GS-15 whom work in the science, technology, engineering, and mathematics (STEM) fields at the Cybersecurity and Infrastructure Security Agency and Science and Technology Directorate, and whom are considered to be exceptional employees expected to assume increased science and technology and cybersecurity responsibilities in the future.
 Exceptional employee means performance meets or exceeds all standards established at the achieved excellence performance rating or above and makes significant contributions towards achieving organizational goals.

 Details will be in accordance with the merit system principles and prohibited personnel practices (5 U.S.C.
 2301 and 2302(b)).

 While detailed to a private sector organization, a DHS employee remains a federal employee without loss of employee rights and benefits.
 The DHS Component is responsible for ensuring the employee on detail receives appropriate consideration for promotions, and is kept informed of training opportunities.

 Length of Detail